 Public liability insurance: If someone becomes ill because of the food you’ve provided, or slips and falls on your premises, you could claim on your insurance to cover any compensation due to them, or any legal costs if they take you to court.

 Contents insurance: This typically provides cover for all your stock if there was a break-in or a fire.
-It can also cover furniture, fittings, tills, kitchen equipment, and possibly freezer contents too.
-A further option is the protection of any cash on the premises.
+It can also cover furniture, fittings, tills, kitchen equipment, and possibly freezer contents, too.
+A further option is cover for any cash on the premises.

-Business interruption insurance : This insurance can help cover any loss of income in the event trading is interrupted and at worst you have to close your restaurant for a period of time.
+Business interruption insurance : This insurance can help cover any loss of income in the event trading is interrupted and if you have to close your restaurant for a period of time.

-Buildings insurance: If you own the building where your restaurant is located you might want buildings insurance to cover the cost of repairing any damage to the structure of your building, or rebuilding it if necessary.
-If you rent the space then your landlord should be responsible for the buildings insurance.
+Buildings insurance: If you own the building where your restaurant is located, you may want buildings insurance to cover the cost of repairing any damage to the structure of your building, or rebuilding it if necessary.
+If you rent the space, then your landlord should be responsible for the buildings insurance.

 How do I get started?